eggheadio-projects/Beautiful-and-Accessible-Drag-and-Drop-with-react-beautiful-dnd-notes/09-react-move-items-between-columns-with-react-beautiful-dnd-using-ondragend.md

 Don't forget to change your `column` to either `start` or `finish` and correct the logic that was using `column` anywhere else in this file.
 I forgot to do that and took a decent chunk of time figuring out where I missed that.

-Also this still works for keyboard.
-[Here](https://github.com/atlassian/react-beautiful-dnd/blob/master/docs/sensors/keyboard.md) is some documentation on that and shortcuts.
+Also this still works for keyboard. :thinking_face: [Here](https://github.com/atlassian/react-beautiful-dnd/blob/master/docs/sensors/keyboard.md) is some documentation on that and shortcuts.